matthieu-labas/JRF/README.md

 ﻿# JRF - Java Remote File

 JRF is a client/server application that allows to extend local storage to other computers running the JRF Server.
 It has been designed for ultra-simplicity, **not for security!** It does not request for authentication when accessing files on a remote server, nor does it prevent access to files or directories.
-It has been designed for already-secured networks (e.g. LANs or inside VPNs), where file-sharing setup is tedious (or impossible).
+It should be used on already-secured networks (e.g. LANs or inside VPNs), where file-sharing setup is tedious (or impossible).
 Basic access configuration/restriction should be performed on the OS, by changing rights of the user running the JRF Server.

 It is like an insecure FTP-like file sharing runnning on a single TCP port.
 Its Java nature gives Java programmers access to remote files as remote `InputStream` and `OutputStream`, with the added value of optionally **compressing data exchange** to ease up network usage.